 Marketing to Gen Z effectively starts with sincerely supporting causes they’re interested in.
 Highlight these causes in an engaging, genuine way through focused campaigns.

-Because Gen Z is digitally-sophisticated, your marketing efforts should focus primarily on digital spaces and techniques.
+Because Gen Z is digitally sophisticated, your marketing efforts should focus primarily on digital spaces and techniques.
 Optimise your website by making it mobile-friendly.
-In addition, lean into social media marketing and user-generated content.
+In addition, incorporate strategies like influencer marketing, which can deeply influence audiences on various media platforms.

 More importantly, take the time to establish trust with Gen Z individuals.
-The more they trust you, the deeper your relationship will be, and the more they’ll support your brand, which leads to a higher conversion rate and increased profitability.
+Actively seeking customer feedback is fundamental for a successful marketing campaign, as it deepens relationships and enhances brand support, which leads to a higher conversion rate and increased profitability.

 After studying each generation, the next step is identifying which primarily encompasses your target audience.

-Think about the typical age range of your target audience.
-For example, if you’re ideal customer is between the ages of 26 and 42, your focus should be on the millennials and Generation Z. If they’re in their late 50s to 70s, baby boomers are your target generation.
+Take advantage of knowing the specific age group of your target audience.
+For example, suppose you’re targeting ideal customers within the Gen X millennial cohort aged 26 to 42.
+In that case, your focus should be on the X millennials and Generation Z. If they’re in their late 50s to 70s, baby boomers are your target generation.

 It’s also good to factor in how your ideal customers think and behave.
 Match those thought patterns and behaviours with those in the specific generations that have them.
 You’ll have a fuller picture of your target audience’s generation or generations.